-Child Advocacy Centers (CACs) are child-focused facilities that help abused children heal by coordinating the investigation and treatment of child sexual abuse and providing children and families access to long-term advocacy and healthcare.
+Children's Advocacy Centers (CACs) are child-focused facilities that help abused children heal by coordinating the investigation and treatment of child sexual abuse.
+CACs provide children and families access to long-term advocacy and healthcare.
 To better understand what a CAC is, you must understand what children face without one.

-When police or child protective services believe a child is being abused, the child is brought to the CAC—a safe, child-focused environment—by a caregiver or other “safe” adult.
+When police or child protective services believe a child is being abused, the child is brought by a caregiver or other “safe” adult to the CAC: a safe, child-focused environment.
 At the CAC, the child tells their story to a trained interviewer who knows the right questions to ask.
-Then, based on the interview, a multidisciplinary team (MDT) that includes medical professionals, law enforcement, mental health providers, prosecution, child protective services, victim advocates, and other professionals make decisions together about how to help the child.
-Finally, they offer a wide range of services like therapy, medical exams, courtroom preparation, victim advocacy, case management, and more.
-This multidisciplinary team (MDT) response is the backbone of the CAC.
+Then, based on the interview, a multi-disciplinary team (MDT) that includes medical professionals, law enforcement, mental health providers, prosecution, child protective services, victim advocates, and other professionals make decisions together about how to help the child.
+CACs offer a wide range of services like therapy, medical exams, courtroom preparation, victim advocacy, case management, and more.
+This multi-disciplinary team (MDT) response is the backbone of the CAC.

 DID YOU KNOW?